rubengc/edd-fes-rest-api/readme.txt

 Filters for namespace override
 Filters for mask fields (for example return/allow as parameter "category" for "download_category" field or "title" for "post_title" field)
 Filters for action_hook field
+Actions after insert/update product

+Features:
+Adds a label on edit download if has been created/updated from API

 TODO:
-Meta boxes to display if a product has been uploaded from API?
+Support for all FES fields (for example, on download_category type in schema adds the enum parameter with available download categories), see "Fields support"
+Media upload (fields that requires media needs to use wp/v2/media endpoint, but we could handle this files and move to media library directly and assign the attachment id)
 Settings from FES setting page? (to override namespace or remove endpoints)???
-Support for all FES fields (for example, on download_category type in schema adds the enum parameter with available download categories)
-Media upload (fields that requires media needs to use wp/v2/media endpoint, but we could handle this files and move to media library directly and assign the attachment id)
-Improve permissions check (This is based on FES, so always needs a validated vendor account) Earnings endpoints
+Improve permissions check (This is based on FES, so always needs a validated vendor account) Earnings(Orders and commissions) endpoints